Wednesday, October 09, 2024

 Source: Hutchins Library, Berea College

 In these Hard Times I am sure many people avoid the news for a variety of reasons.
 I certainly limit my exposure, though I cannot completely avoid news due to my line of work.
 I cannot afford not to be informed.
-This this book caught my eye.
+This book caught my eye.
 The book looks at book avoidance and includes interviews with people in three countries to learn why they avoid the news.
 The authors' study focuses on the United States, the United Kingdom, and Spain.
 The book features seven chapters and three appendices that include the interview protocols.
 As the authors write, "this book is about people who avoid news not from time to time but all the time" (2).
 All the time is defined as consuming news less than once a month or never.
 To the authors, taking a break now and then can be good.
 Those who avoid news altogether and do so consistently are problematic.

 The book's central argument is: